ipfs/ipfs-docs/docs/README.md

 [Find developer references](/reference/) to help you get things done — whether you're using IPFS via the command line, interacting with IPFS nodes using HTTP, or creating your own new applications on top of IPFS using Go or JavaScript.

-## Support & community
+## Community

-[Get support or just get together](/support-community/) with IPFS developers and enthusiasts all over the globe.
+[Get support or just get together](/community/) with IPFS developers and enthusiasts all over the globe.
 Here's where to find the IPFS community in forums, in person, on social media, and more.

 ## The IPFS project